paulovictorv/crapcene/README.md

 2. Refactor the average calculation to be a cumulative average instead of recalculating the full average everytime
 3. Add configuration parameters to allow tuning of BM25 constants (K and B)
 4. Abstract away the tokenizer.
 Right now it is splitting words with white spaces, but a more fancy tokenizer can be implemented to ignore stopwords (for example)
-5. Abstract away the storage mechanism, allowing for having a not in-memory implementation i.e. a database or a file.